Actionable guide to SEO in 2017

 - Review the list of available Schemas and pick the Schemas to apply to your site's content.

-- If it is difficult for you to edit the code on your own, you use Google's Structured Data Markup Helper.
+- If it is difficult for you to edit the code on your own, you can use Google's Structured Data Markup Helper.

 - Test the markup using Google's Structured Data Testing Tool.